 This persona will help you align your sales and marketing efforts, create the appropriate messaging, and attract new customers.

 What solutions or tools does your company use & why?
 What are the support services for those solutions, in case anything happens?
-Be sure to include any and all links necessary.
+Be sure to include any links necessary.

 Join us for our upcoming webinar on Thursday, January 28th at 2 P.M.
 EST. Together with our friends at Creative Works, we will discuss everything related to Creating a Better Experience for Your Target Demographic.
 You won't want to miss this live event!